troydm/troydm.github.io/source/_posts/2013-07-22-writting-irc-bot-using-perl-5-and-poco-irc.markdown

 DumpFile($config_file, ($config, $commands));
 {% endcodeblock %}

 Next step is to create POE Session and start event loop.
-Note that since my module is named Shellbot i need to specify it otherwise event loop won't be able to call functions.
+Note that since my module is named Shellbot I need to specify it otherwise event loop won't be able to call functions.
 Each of this functions are called by [POE][3] when specified events occur and all the bot logic is handled by those functions.

 {% codeblock lang:perl %}